 origin and termination: the facial vein (along with the facial artery) pierces the deep investing fascia of the neck...

 Common variable immunodeficiency (CVID) is a condition that is associated with an impaired immune system.
 It is considered the most common symptomatic primary immunodeficiency, and is characterized by recurrent respiratory tract infections.

 Complex midfacial fractures consist of multiple facial fractures that cannot be classified as any of the defined complex facial fracture (e.g. Le Fort fracture, zygomaticomaxillary complex fracture, naso-orbital-ethmoid fracture).

 A handy mnemonic to recall the complications of transverse and longitudinal petrous temporal bone fractures is:

 listen carefully = longitudinal / conductive hearing loss

 to something funny = transverse / sensorineural hearing loss and facial nerve...

-Compressor naris forms the transverse component of nasalis muscle, is one of the muscles of the nose, a subset of the muscles of facial expression.
+Compressor naris muscle forms the transverse component of nasalis muscle, and is one of the muscles of the nose, a subset of the muscles of facial expression.

 origin: frontal process of maxilla